WaylonWang17/CLI-Automated-Application-Tracker/README.md

 Go to Google Cloud Console
 Create OAuth2 credentials
-Download credentials.json and place it in your project root Run the scraper go run main.go scrape
+Download credentials.json and place it in your project root

+5. Run the scraper

+go run client.go

-5. Visualize results
+6. Visualize results

 You can query via psql or plug into Grafana / pgAdmin.